OWASP/www-chapter-stockholm/past_events.md

 **`OWASP``   ``Stockholm``   ``meeting,``   ``Apr``   ``28`` ``2021:``   ``OWASP``   ``Reboot`**

+Welcome to an OWASP Stockholm reboot to reactivate the chapter.
+We will discuss the past and the future for the chapter and set the ambition for different event formats and number of events.

 Cyber range practice and competition with Jeremy Wasser, May 28th, 2019

 **`OWASP``   ``Stockholm``   ``meeting,``   ``May``   ``28``